sameer-m-dev/sudoku-solver/README.md

 # sudoku-solver
-Python program to solve any Sudoku puzzle automatically
+Python program to solve any Sudoku puzzle automatically.
+The program makes use of various AI techniques to solve any given sudoku quickly and effeciently

 It has 6 functions, namely:
 # 1) display